Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 Final: Orono 15, Marshall 14, OT

-Orono won on a two-point conversion, a pass from Griffin Mauer floated over the shoulder of sophomore Lincoln Stinar in the corner of the endzone.
+Orono won on a two-point conversion, a pass from Griffin Mauer floated over the shoulder of sophomore Lincoln Stinar in the corner of the end zone.

 — Cassidy Hettesheimer